 Subsidiaries are those entities which the Company controls by having the power to govern the financial and operating policies.
 The existence and effect of potential voting rights that are currently exercisable or convertible are considered when assessing whether the Company controls another entity.
 Subsidiaries are fully consolidated from the date on which control is obtained by the Company and are de-consolidated from the date that control ceases.

-Subsidiary Location
+100% Owned Subsidiaries Location

-Ske ena Mexico S.A. de C.V.
+Skeena Mexico S.A. de C.V.
 Mexico

-Son a Resources Corp.
+Sona Resources Corp.
 Canada

 No. 75 Corporate Ventures Ltd. Canada

-Mo unt Rainey Silver Inc. Canada
+Mount Rainey Silver Inc.

+until sold on August 15, 2018

+(Note 7, Porter Idaho) Canada